johnjackoleary/cfi-commonplace-book/Inbox/Elements to be sorted or sections to be added to lessons ppl.md

 Purchase current FAR/AIM

+* Perhaps calculate the expected descent rate in pattern legs as well, and figure out RPM from there?
+* standard images for drawing on
+* static port
+* fuel burn and MIXTURE setting
+* Don't do all of pre-flight briefing all at once, some elements in each and build up over time
+* always use full n number for early lessons (update comms example)

+- always use full n number for early lessons (update comms example)
+- talk about crosswind component for takeof
+- trailing edge of wing? how to describe start of stall spreading
+- - does sim use magnetic heading?

 Better way to explain parasitic and induced drag. ground effect.

 Emergencies with instrument failures (e.g. what if pitot tube is covered)